theCampel/leocamacho-private-notes/content/Needham-Schroeder Public-Key Protocol (NSPK).md

 	1. $\{A,N_A\}_{K_B}$
 2. Bob responds back to the message, with his own secret unique number.
 He encrypts the message with Alice's public key:
 	1. $\{N_A,N_B\}_{K_A}$
-	2. He sends Alice's number to confirm her got it
+	2. He sends Alice's number to confirm he got it
 3. Alice responds with $\{N_B\}_{K_B}$ to confirm she's received the message.
 4. After all this, they can confirm they're both talking with each-other securely.